ajahan2008/simulationstest/README.md

 # Features
 - Working simulation of an arm
    - You can plot your setpoints, speeds, and gains of an arm, alongside the drops
+      - PID values are tunable, being preference keys in the network tables
    - You can simulate it with a visualizer (two arms, one representing the stand and one the actual arm/joint), AScope makes it smooth
 - XBoxController binded buttons
    - Raising it up